L-Ketter/RNpy/README.md

 # RNpy

-A tool for running resistor network simulations based on simple voxel structures
+A python tool for running resistor network simulations based on simple voxel structures

 ## Table of Contents